-26 Jun Fix Your Front Rack
+26 Jun How to Fix Your Front Rack

-To test wrist mobility, start with your hand flat on the ground with elbow extended.
+To test wrist mobility, start with your hand flat on the ground with the elbow extended.
 Move your upper body forward and see how far over your fingers your shoulder can get.
 We should be able to get the forearm to being positioned vertically above the wrist joint.
 If not, wrist mobility will need to be addressed with either soft tissue work or joint mobilizations.
 See THIS ARTICLE for some great exercises to use.

 Up next, we need to look at how much elbow mobility you have.
 While giving yourself a bit of overpressure, test if you can get your knuckles to contact your shoulders.